CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

   * This also means that extending our program with new games is simple.
 By subclassing `GameTemplate` and adding it to the game creation factory, new games can be added with no changes to `MainMenu`.
 * Interface Segregation
   * Each game defines its own extension of the `GameIO` interface, and defines what input and output methods it requires.
 Then, the actual GUI implementation must implement this interface to support the game.
 Separating these interfaces means individual GUI implementations do not need to support methods and actions that are not needed by the actual game.
+  * Each game defines its own `$GAMENAME$IO` so that the methods can be specific to the game and it doesn't need to try and figure out the details of how that interface will fit and work around the other games IO.
 * Dependency Inversion
   * `UserManager` depends on connecting to a database to serialize users.
 To avoid a dependency rule violation, the interface `UserDatabaseAccess` is defined.
 Then, `SQLiteUserDatabase` simply implements this interface.
 To then inject the depenency, an instance of `SQLiteUserDatabase` is instantiated in `Main` and passed into the `UserManager` to store.
 Defining an interface this way also allows different implementations of databases to be used; it would be very easy to switch to another relational databases like MySQL.
+  * Each game depends only on the IO interface that is specifies rather any ony particular implementation of the required IO.

 ## Packaging Strategy